I’m gonna start out with a bold statement: I lead an inspiring life. But I doubt few agree with me.

 I also don’t play badminton for you, I don’t look good for you, I don’t have a high paying job, or a house for you.
 I don’t act my age for you.

 Basically, I give very few fucks about your opinion of me.
-And that’s where I think the inspiring part comes in.
+And that’s why I think I’m inspiring.
+At least to myself.